7 High Profit Furniture Makeovers

 I love refurbishing furniture for a profit.
 It's one of the best feelings, knowing you are keeping it local and out of the landfill.
-Most of these pieces, I get from non-for-profit places like the Habitat For Humanity Restore, Goodwill, and Red Racks.
-Here are some I've sold and what they brought on FB Marketplace.
+Most of these pieces, I get from non-for-profit places like Habitat Restore, Goodwill, and Red Racks.
+Here are some I've sold on FB Marketplace.

 This post contains affiliate links for products that I love!

 This chest of drawers was so easy to paint.
 I just took out all the drawers and painted the frame black.
 Then I took off the knobs and spray painted them black and painted the drawers a light grey.
 This is one of my favorite flips.

 These were originally a yellow, blond color from the 60's.
 This time I didn't take the hardware off.
 I just spray painted the hardware white and the drawers white at the same time.
 Then I took all the drawers out of the dresser and painted the frame gray.

 This update was a lot of fun because it was so fast.
 I took the handles off and spray painted them black.
 Then I used this AWESOME gel stain.

 All it took was one coat, and that took less than an hour to apply with a brush.
 The dry time is about one day though.
 The profit on this one felt like robbery.
 I bought it for $60 and sold on FB Marketplace for $340.